AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Identity/Identity_User.md

 ContactEmail | string | Contact email for user.
 User will only be contacted through this email.
 ContactGivenName | string | Preferred contact name for user.
 ContactSurname | string | Preferred contact surname for user.
 ExternalUserId | string | Provider id for user.
-This is the unique ID we get from the Identity Provider.
+This is the unique ID we get from the identity provider.
-IdentityProviderId | Guid | Identity Provider Id used to authenticate User.
-Will be set once the User accepts an invitation.
-If not specified when sending the invitation to the User, it can be any of the Identity Provider Ids configured for this Tenant.
+IdentityProviderId | Guid | Identity Provider Id used to authenticate user.
+Will be set once the user accepts an invitation.
+If not specified when sending the invitation to the User, it can be any of the Identity Provider Ids configured for this tenant.
 RoleIds | Guid[] | List of strings of RoleIds.

-### Serialized Model
+### Serialized model

 ```json
 {